unstoppabledomains/dev-docs/login-with-unstoppable/index.md

 <figcaption>Login with Unstoppable Promo</figcaption>
 </figure>

-Login with Unstoppable allows owners of Unstoppable Domains on Ethereum or Polygon to log in and share profile information with applications.
-This gives users more control over their own information and allows application developers to learn about their users without needing to host or maintain their own CRM database.
+Login with Unstoppable allows owners of Unstoppable Domains to log in and share profile information with EVM-compatible applications.
+This gives users more control over their personal information and allows developers to access information about their users without needing to host or maintain a CRM database.

-With current wallet-based sign-in methods it is difficult or impossible for application developers to contact their users.Login with Unstoppable provides users and applications with a simple solution to this problem.
 The UAuth protocol extends the standard OpenID Connect (OIDC) authorization protocol with a simple wallet signature.
 This decentralized authorization process enables a better user experience and a closer relationship between applications and their users.

 <figure>